JoyZadan/Earthlings/README.md

 ### A returning user to the site might want to:
     6. Delete their blog posts.
     7. Edit their blog posts.
-    8. Create a new category
+    8. Create a new category.
     9. Read a new month's tips on how to help the planet.
     10. Explore further topics in the landing page animation.